 Gingerbread Man runaway tales from near & far are as old as they are vast, brought to us in many versions from around the world.
-Research shows the story began as an oral storytelling tradition, a folktale.
-According to a researcher at The The Straight Dope, the history behind “gyngerbreed” dates back to 1386, that’s the 14th century folks!
+Research shows the story began as an oral storytelling tradition, a According to a researcher at The The Straight Dope, the history behind “gyngerbreed” dates back to 1386, that’s the 14th century folks!
 And the early gingerbread treats were made in the shape of a fluer de lis, or men or pigs.

-Leave it to the Brothers’ Grimm to show the dark side of what most think of as a moral lesson to children about vanity.
-In their nightmarish twist on the Gingerbread Man a young child is splashed with mud and the mud steals the child’s eyes, nose, and mouth.
+Leave it to the Brothers’ Grimm to show the dark side of what most think of as a moral lesson for children about vanity.
+In their nightmarish twist on the Gingerbread Man, a young child is splashed with mud and the mud steals the child’s eyes, nose, and mouth.
 Yikes!
 Then it runs off yelling, “You can’t catch me, I’m the Gingerbread Man!”
 You can see a short clip of their creepy version on YouTube here.
 Yeah, run, run, as fast as you can to get away from that thing!!!

 The first documented account of a Gingerbread tale in the United States appeared in 1875.
 “The Gingerbread Boy,” was a story printed in the May issue of St. Nicholas magazine, a children’s literary journal.
 And over centuries, it has been re-imagined over and over.

 What’s your favorite spin on this re-told tale?
-You know mine, The King Cake Baby, about our very own New Orleans runaway of course!
+You know mine, The King Cake Baby, about our very own New Orleans runaway, of course!

 *updated with new titles